 - Your I-94 record should be correct.
 Be sure to check and print out your most recent I-94 record every time you reenter the US.
 If your I-94 shows an incorrect entry date, does not accurately reflect your status (F-1 or J-1), or lists an “Admit Until Date” (it should list “D/S”, with no date), please visit us during advising hours or email us to help you have the record corrected.

 - Your I-20 or DS-2019 must be original, accurate, and unexpired.
-You must keep all original I-20s ever issued to you in a safe place.
-Do not ever throw away an I-20.
+You must maintain record of all I-20s /DS-2019s ever issued to you in a safe place.
 If any information is incorrect or you need to update anything on your I-20 or DS-2019, visit us during advising hours or email us.

 - Your visa must be valid if you are traveling outside of and reentering the US.
 To learn more about getting a new visa, visit How to Get a US Student Visa.